-During the last two years, researchers from the Department of Mathematical Sciences and SAMBa have been growing collaborative activities with academic institutions in Mexico, particularly Universidad Autónoma de México UNAM and Centro de Investigación en Matemáticas (CIMAT).
+During the last two years, researchers from the Department of Mathematical Sciences and SAMBa have been growing collaborative activities with academic institutions in Mexico, particularly Universidad Autónoma de México (UNAM) and Centro de Investigación en Matemáticas (CIMAT).

 A University of Bath delegation to Mexico in April 2015 led to an institutional agreement between Bath and UNAM allowing reciprocal exchanges of Master’s students in Mathematical Sciences.

-Workshop series across three institutions
+Working series across three institutions

 At a research level, the visit generated the hugely successful BUC (Bath-UNAM-CIMAT) series which has now delivered five workshops across the three institutions.
 Topics included probability, statistics and uncertainty quantification.